wytyang00/60DaysOfUdacity/StudyJournal.md

 **Day 39:**

 • Created and started training a **very** deep LSTM network for music generation.
 This one follows my old methods where it's trained in a teacher-forcing manner and the data is represented solely by notes instead if having chords as well.
 Using a deep LSTM network with 8 LSTM layers gave me the best results several months ago, so I'm trying that approach.

+---

+**Day 40:**

+• Modified the training code for my 10-layer LSTM model so that I could save the model during the training as well as its past losses & accuracies.

+• Almost finished making a notebook for loading these saved models and generating samples.